 I am an institutional customer - where can I purchase your e-books?

-Many of our e-books are available through these library aggregators: Books at JSTOR, CNPereading (China), Dawsonera (UK), DeGruyter Online, Ebrary, EBSCO, iGPublishing (Asia), MyiLibrary, and Project MUSE.
+Many of our e-books are available through these library aggregators: Books at JSTOR, CNPereading (China), Dawsonera (UK), DeGruyter Online, EBSCO, iGPublishing (Asia), MyiLibrary, Project MUSE, and ProQuest Ebook Central.
 We do not sell e-books directly to libraries.

 Can I copy and print your e-books?